NTTLimitedRD/plumbery/README.md

 # plumbery

 Are you looking for a cloud plumber?
-We hope that this one will be useful to you
+We hope that this one will be useful to you.

 ## Cloud automation at Dimension Data with Apache Libcloud